exponentium/monorepo/README.md

-# 🌐 Spheroid
+# 🌐 Spheroid: Payment 3.0

-A decentralized modern payment protocol with loyalty tokens to seamlessly onboard web2 users to web3.
+Spheroid is an onchain payment platform and loyalty protocol designed to make it easy for businesses to accept cryptocurrency payments and distribute loyalty onchain

 ## ✨ Features